Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/integrating-with-ci.md

 ### Step 1: Create an API token

-Create an API token in [your account](https://data.amplitude.com/) (page `Settings`/`API Tokens`).
+Create an API token for [your Amplitude Data account](https://data.amplitude.com/) by going to `Settings` => `API Tokens`.
 Ampli uses this token for authentication when running inside CI to update your tracking plan's implementation status.

 !!!warning